abpframework/eShopOnAbp/README.md

 This is a reference project for those who want to build microservice solutions with the ABP Framework.

-See [the announcement](https://blog.abp.io/abp/Introducing-the-eShopOnAbp-Project) post for more info.
+See [the blog post](https://blog.abp.io/abp/Introducing-the-eShopOnAbp-Project) for more info.

 Live demo 👉 https://www.eshoponabp.com/